midstar/pycstruct/README.md

 print(str(result))
 ```

-The produced output will be the same is in the first example.
+The produced output will be the same as in the first example.

 ## Full documentation